Many situations arise in humanitarian crises when curative care is not the primary, or the only, mode for humanitarian healthcare:

 The first obstacle to integrating palliative care discussed by interviewees relates to the ethos of humanitarian action itself, and the primacy given to life saving action.
 Though humanitarianism’s goals include life saving, alleviation of suffering and promotion of dignity, life saving is the overriding commitment that animates humanitarian healthcare.
 When lives cannot be saved, this reality may therefore be experienced as a failure of humanitarian actors.
 This perception, and the overarching focus on life saving, may in turn squeeze out opportunities to address other objectives, including palliative care efforts to ease the suffering of persons who are dying or have life threatening conditions.

-A related consideration is an ethical concern to optimize resources in humanitarian settings.
+A related consideration is an ethical concern to optimise resources in humanitarian settings.
 This obstacle is captured by the following position: given the elevated needs and limited resources in acute crises, non-curative actions should only be undertaken once all curative efforts have been implemented.
-The imperative to rescue, in this sense, is seen by some as always to be prioritized over efforts to alleviate suffering.
+The imperative to rescue, in this sense, is seen by some as always to be prioritised over efforts to alleviate suffering.

 Another impediment that looms large in the context of palliative care in many countries are barriers to accessing pain medications such as opiates.
 Legal and logistical barriers to accessing opioids is a vexing problem in some but not all humanitarian settings.
 For our interviewees, access to opioids is a necessary, though not sufficient, condition to be able to provide effective palliative care and thus barriers to access were seen as an obstacle to palliative care.

-A related obstacle is the lack of organizational policies, and sector-wide standards and guidelines for palliative care during humanitarian crises.
+A related obstacle to the lack of training and expertise, is also the lack of organisational policies, and sector-wide standards and guidelines for palliative care during humanitarian crises.
 While interviewees pointed to examples of new initiatives to establish guidance in this area, they saw the guidance gap as an impediment when field teams were uncertain of how best to respond to the palliative care needs of their patients.

 Carrie Bernard is a family physician and palliative lead for the Queen Square Family Health Team in Brampton, Ontario.
-She is the Associate Program Director of the Postgraduate Family Medicine program at the University of Toronto and a member of the Humanitarian Health Ethics Research Group.
+She is the Associate Programme Director of the Postgraduate Family Medicine programme at the University of Toronto and a member of the Humanitarian Health Ethics Research Group.

 Kevin Bezanson is a palliative care consultant for the Northwestern Ontario region

-based in Thunder Bay, Ontario, Canada with clinical, research, and program development experience mainly in Malawi and Ethiopia.
+based in Thunder Bay, Ontario, Canada with clinical, research, and programme development experience mainly in Malawi and Ethiopia.